carternorton11/periscope/README.md

 2. provide you with a config block to add to your .ssh/config
 3. test your ssh connection
 4. open a compute job and open a port with `sshd`
-5. automatically connect vscode remote-ssh to that compute job via that port
+5. automatically connect vscode remote-ssh to compute job via login node

 Once initial config is complete, running `bash periscope.sh` will directly open a compute job on HPC and open a vscode session there